panaaj/signalk-client-angular/README.md

 [stream](STREAM_API.md): class for interacting with Signal K STREAM API

-[app](APP.md): class for interacting with applications installed on the Signal K server.
+[apps](APPS.md): class to enable interaction with applications installed on the Signal K server.

 See [SignalKClient API](#signalkclient-api) below for details.